-Have you ever caught yourself acting differently when others can see you?
-Or, maybe you've noticed others behaving differently when they think no one is observing them.
-If so, what you might have seen were instances of a phenomenon psychologists call reactivity.
-Here's a look at what reactivity is, different types of reactivity, its impact, and what you can do about it.
+Have you ever caught yourself exhibiting the placebo effect psychology, acting differently when others can see you?
+Maybe you've noticed others behaving differently when they think no one is observing them.
+If so, you might have seen instances of a phenomenon psychologists call reactivity.
+This article provides a look at what reactivity is, different types of reactivity, its impact, and how you can develop healthy habits around it.

 Reactivity is a psychological phenomenon that happens when someone changes the way they behave because they know they're being observed.
 Their behavior might become more positive or negative, depending on the situation and the people involved.
 The person being observed may change their behavior based on their understanding of what the observer expects.

 Beyond the basic definition, scientists have identified several distinct types of reactivity.
 The following are some special examples:

 John Henry Effect

 The John Henry Effect is a special case of the Hawthorne Effect.
 It also happens in research studies, but in this situation, the participants change their behavior because they know they're in the control group.
 They compare their behavior to what those in the experimental group are doing and how they’re reacting.
 Scientists see this as an attempt to overcome what the control group participants see as a disadvantage—that nothing interesting will happen in their group, and they will not receive special attention.

 In a scientific experiment, the researchers must be careful not to let the participants know what they expect the study to show.
 If they do, the Experimenter Effect can happen.
 This is when the participants alter their behavior based on what they think the experimenter hypothesizes that they will do.

 The Observer-Expectancy Effect occurs when someone is perceived to give subtle cues as to what they expect.
 Regardless of whether they were intended or not, these cues influence the observer.